 Whether you visit the lake in the summer or winter makes no difference; watching the sun hit the Elk Range above the lake is definitely one of the best things to do in Colorado.
 October, in particular, is a great time to visit because of the changing larches.

-Be prepared to share the lake with lots of photographers and don’t forget your own camera!
+Be prepared to share the lake with lots of photographers and don’t forget your own travel camera!

 19. See a show at Red Rocks Amphitheater